Halloween Horrors: 5 Common Injuries During Halloween and How to Avoid Them

 Skip the long lines in the ER and get the immediate care and assistance you require!
 Give us a call or schedule an appointment with one of our urgent care physicians.

-You can also visit our primary care in Crosby & Baytown at these convenient locations:
+You can also visit our primary care in Baytown at a convenient location:

 PrimeCareMDs in Baytown